Rollei 35: Design of first prototype

 In his spare time, working in his own living room, Waaske made the first technical drawings of the camera in 1962, with prototypes made by Wirgin.

 Lens

-The three-element 40 mm f3.5 Cassar lens was sourced from Steinheil.
+The three-element 40 mm f/3.5 Cassar lens was sourced from Steinheil.

 Housed within a sliding tube, the lens retracts into the camera body when not in use.

 Shutter

 Because of the limited radius of available space around the fully insertable lens, the use of the normal central shutter was impossible.
 Therefore, Waaske proposed a new type of shutter, which was separated into two functional parts.
 The shutter controlling clockworks were mounted unmovable in the camera body, while the shutter lamellas were mounted in the movable sliding tube.
 The separate parts were mechanically coupled by shafts.
 Only when the shutter was cocked and therefore the lamellas were uncoupled, could the sliding tube be inserted into the housing.

 Film compartment

 Waaske filed patents for the shutter construction as well as the space-saving, film-guiding five sprocket wheel.
 This design deviated from the normal construction that advanced the film with an eight sprocket wheel.

 Another difference to the conventional design was the cocking lever.
 On the Rollei 35, the lever is located at the top left and the film rewinding crank at the bottom right of the camera body (instead of the cocking lever being at the top right and the rewind crank at the top left).
 The cartridge sits in the right side of the camera and correspondingly the exposures lay "upside down" on the film, reflected by the inverted position of the film inscriptions (type, frame numbers) of under/over landscape pictures.
 To change the film, the back must be slid downwards and removed fully, like on the Contax, for example.